-The Trustee question and challenge their advisors on relevant climate information and views.
-For example, the DB Investment Committee queried the suitability of the assumptions used in the Failed Transition scenario during the presentation of climate scenario modelling.
+The Trustee questions and challenges its advisors and investment managers on relevant climate information and views.
+For example, the DB Investment Committee queried its advisors on what would be the best target for the portfolio in order to enable effective steering of the portfolio towards climate change.
+The DB Investment Committee also queried Insight on different occasions about its measures to improve climate metrics for the ABS portfolio.
+The DC Committee challenged the investment managers during the year on issues including how they measured the effectiveness of their climate stewardship activities, and their progress on the pathway to net zero.
 The Trustee is reliant on its advisers to ensure that it can identify, assess, and manage climate risks and opportunities.
 The Trustee sets objectives for its investment consultants, which include activities related to climate monitoring and including climate related considerations in their investment advice.
 These objectives and performance against them are reviewed on a quarterly basis.
+The actuary considers climate effects into the demographics when performing the triennial valuation, and the covenant adviser considers climate aspects when evaluating potential impacts into the sponsor's covenant.